 speaker

 President

 Okay.
-So obviously on the acquisition side, we are seeing cap rates need to play in an area of seven and a half to eight going in basis.
+So, obviously, on the acquisition side, we are seeing cap rates need to play in an area of 7.5 to 8. going in basis.
 Our sales are probably somewhat a little bit higher than that just because they're office, but not dramatically so.
-Because we are in the industry to get office off our books, we can be selective.
+Because we don't have the pressure to other than within the industry to get office off our books, we can be selective.

+speaker